marek22k/crazytrace-test/README.md

 - `error`
 - `fatal`

-For production, `info` or lower is empheolen.
+For production, "info" or lower is recommended.

 The device name is the name of the TAP interface that crazytrace creates.